 3D printed concept models mean everyone – from architects to clients – can get their head down and really move around the model; they can pick up and feel the buildings.

 With basic models used for ideation, and post-processed models for presentation, 3D printing has become a hugely important part of Make's design development.
 A year rarely passes without projects being shortlisted – with some going on to win awards.
-For example, their St James’s Market design recently received a 2018 RIBA London Award.
+For example, their St James’s Market design received a 2018 RIBA London Award.